rela589n/ddia-notes/Lake/Fencing tokens.md

 For instance, if resource has already processed token 32, and later on write with token 31 comes in, then it is rejected, since more recent token is most likely expired.

-This is a good idea to **protect API from abusive clients** even though it is an interanl API.
+This is a good idea to **protect API from abusive clients** even though it is an internal API.